-1. At any intra-semester grade period, if
+1. At any intra-semester grade period, if the student has not completed his work for any particular course, the instructor may give a grade of Incomplete in the course.

-the student has not completed his work for any particular course, the instructor may give a grade of Incomplete in the
+2. At the end of any semester a student may be given a grade of Px if he unavoidably is absent from the final examination in a course, and such absence is approved by the respective Dean.
+This procedure obligates the student to take a Postponed Examination in the course as a part of the removal-of-Px grade.

-- 2. At the end of any semester a student may be given a grade of Px if he unavoidably is absent from the final examination in a course, and such absence is approved by the respective Dean.
-This procedure obligates the student to take a Postponed Examination in the course as part of the Removal-of-Px grade. - 3.
-At the end of a semester a grade of Incomplete may be given in exceptional circumstances and with the permission of the instructor and the proper Dean.
-When the grade of Incomplete is given at the end of the first semester, the work missed must be completed before grades are re-ported at the end of the second semester.
-If the Incomplete is given at the end of the second semester or at the end of either term of a Summer Session, it must be removed before grades are recorded for the fall semester following.
+At the end of the semester a grade of 3.
+At the end of the semicator a grade of Incomplete may be given in exceptional circumstances and with the permission of the instructor and the proper Dean.
+When the grade of Incomplete is given at the end of the first semester, the work missed must be completed before grades are reported at the end of the second semester.
+If the Incomplete is given at the end of the second semester or at the end of either term of e Summer Session, it must be removed before grades are recorded for the fall semester following.

-When the student is given the grade of Incomplete, or Px, grade points for the course will be considered as if the grade were "F" in calculating the standing of the student.
+When the student is given the grade of Incomplete, or Px, the grade points for the course will be considered as if the grade were F in calculating the standing of the student.